microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 - `WORKSPACE_NAME`:  This is name of Azure ML workspace.
 - `STANDARD_FLOW_PATH`:  This is the relative folder path to files related to a standard flow. e.g.  e.g. "flows/standard_flow.yml"
 - `EVALUATION_FLOW_PATH`:  This is a string value referring to relative evaluation flow paths.
 It can have multiple comma separated values- one for each evaluation flow. e.g. "flows/eval_flow_1.yml,flows/eval_flow_2.yml"

+For the optional post production evaluation workflow, the above configuration will be same only `ENV_NAME` will be *postprodeval* and the respective flow path need to be mentioned in `STANDARD_FLOW_PATH` configuration.

 ### Update deployment_config.json in config folder